SKGrogg/timesheetapp/README.md

 7. VS CODE 1.6 (or higher)

 # RUN INSTRUCTIONS
-The app is coomprised of three microservices: The database filler, the backend, and the front-end, and the back-end.
+The app is comprised of three microservices: The database filler, the front-end, and the back-end.
 To ensure the app works properly, please run them sequentially as outlined below.

 ## Database Filler